 Equipment loans cons:

-- There is usually a down payment required, and it can be pretty difficult for people to find the best small business loans with bad credit.
+- There is usually a down payment required, and it can be pretty tricky for people to find the best small-business loans with bad credit.

 Merchant cash advances pros:

 - You can apply for this loan even with a bad credit history.

 - Extremely high borrowing costs.